How to find the right size horse for you based on your weight and height

 That doesn’t mean though that if a horse weighs 600Kg (1322lbs) that they can carry a rider that’s 120Kg (264Kg/19st), what it actually means is that they can carry a maximum of 120Kg (264Kg/19st) but that weight needs to include everything!
 And when I say everything I literally mean everything, from the tack and any other equipment to the rider.
 Personally I always prefer to say the rider shouldn’t be more than 15% of the horse’s weight, that way even the world’s heaviest Western saddle still wouldn’t take the weight over the horse’s limit.

-If you take my rule that a rider shouldn’t weigh more than of 15% of horse’s ideal weight, then unless you were to weigh in excess of 150Kg (330lbs/23st) you would still be able to ride, albeit a strong sturdy breed such as a Shire.
+If you take my rule that a rider shouldn’t weigh more than 15% of horse’s ideal weight, then unless you were to weigh in excess of 150Kg (330lbs/23st) you would still be able to ride, albeit a strong sturdy breed such as the Shire.